DandanLam/Meteoroi/README.md

 # Weather Balloon for Windows 10

-Weather Baloon is a Universal Windows Platform (UWP) app that integrates with the DarkSky API for forecast data and is [published to the Microsoft Store](https://www.microsoft.com/store/apps/9NZPK6B93791).
+Weather Balloon is a Universal Windows Platform (UWP) app that integrates with the DarkSky API for forecast data and is [published to the Microsoft Store](https://www.microsoft.com/store/apps/9NZPK6B93791).

 ### Requirements to run locally